EndeavourAccuracy/FOSSTube/README.txt

 3. This notice may not be removed or altered from any source distribution.

 --------------------
-The above (FSF and OSI approved) zlib license is only for FSTube itself.
+The above (FSF and OSI approved) zlib license is only for FOSSTube itself.
 Distro, website and platform icons are property of their respective owners.
 Bootstrap 3.3.7: MIT
 HTML5 Shiv 3.7.3: MIT/GPL2